feathers-plus/docs/source/v1/feathers-vuex/component.md

 ### A basic find all

 In this example, only the `service` attribute is provided.
-There is no `query` provided, so the default of `{}` is used.
-This example queries all data from the store and whatever the API returns with such a `query`.
+There is no `query` nor `id` provided, so no queries are made.
+So `props.items` in this example returns an empty array.

 ```html
 <feathers-vuex-data service="todos">